aloy5555/how-to-setup-controls/README.md

 ---

-### 3. Configure the Laptop in Japan
+### 3. Configure the Laptop
 1. **Connect the PS4 Controller**:
    - Pair the PS4 controller to the laptop via Bluetooth or USB.
 2. **Send Controller Inputs**:
-   - Use software like **Parsec** or **Moonlight** to connect to the American server and send controller inputs over the network.
+   - Use software like **Parsec** or **Moonlight** to connect to the server and send controller inputs over the network.

 ---

 ### 4. Test the Remote Setup
-- Use the PS4 controller on your laptop in Japan to control the PS2 in America.
+- Use the PS4 controller on your laptop to control the PS2.
 - Verify that all inputs are being correctly relayed to the PS2.

 ---